 Real estate cold calling is one of the most polarizing lead generation strategies in our industry.
-Experienced agents will tell you it’s an essential part of lead generation, while others argue it isn’t worth the anxiety or frustration because it doesn’t yield immediate results.
+Experienced agents will tell you it’s an essential part of lead generation, while others argue it isn’t worth the anxiety or frustration.
+But with the right preparation, cold calling can transform your business.

 1. Expired Listing Script

-Cold calling expired listings can be tricky because you know that the homeowner is going to talk to multiple real estate agents, maybe even on the same day you’re calling.
+Cold calling expired listings can be tricky because you know that the homeowner is going to talk to multiple real estate agents, maybe even that day.
 Stand out from the competition with a great script from REDX called The Neighborhood Expert:

 Hi, is this the homeowner?
 I’m [your name] with [your company].

 You know, I work in [neighborhood], and I noticed that your home was no longer for sale.
 Are you planning to put it back on the market?

 [Listen—they will sometimes say “maybe later” or “not for a while.”]

 I can understand why you might feel pretty discouraged—it’s a great house.
 Any idea why it didn’t sell?
 Any offers?

 I was just surprised to see it on the market for [how many] days.
 I assumed it would be gone in a few weeks.
 What made you all decide to sell?
 Where are you moving to?

 I know you’ve likely had a few people calling you, but as I said, I’ve worked in the neighborhood for [#] years, I know this neighborhood, I’ve sold homes in this neighborhood, and I’d love a chance to sell your home or at least take a tour and see what might be holding it back.